WilliamNgiam/WilliamNgiam.github.io/_posts/2023-02-02-Theory_postdocs_and_Jeremys.md

 ---
-title: On theory, postdocs, and Jeremys
+title: Theory, postdocs, and Jeremys
 permalink: /blog/on_theory_postdocs_and_Jeremy
 tags:
     - postdoc
+    - year in review

 ---